tjcchen/Amazon-SMS-Integrations/Amazon-Pinpoint-Integration.md

    - Verify your segment contains valid endpoints
    - Check that your message content meets the requirements
    - Review campaign execution metrics in the Pinpoint console

-### Monitoring and Logging

-For production environments:

-- Use CloudWatch metrics to monitor SMS delivery rates
-- Set up alarms for abnormal sending patterns or errors
-- Implement detailed logging for troubleshooting
-- Track campaign analytics to optimize future messaging

 ---